-Corequisite(s): (ECE102B)
+Prerequisite(s): (ECE209 and ECE209B), or instructor consent

 The third in a sequence of courses with a practicum co-requisite designed to assist students gaining experience working with young children in a laboratory or qualified preschool setting.
 The various roles of early childhood educators, assisting with daily activities in a preschool program, observation/assessment, and guidance techniques are included in the course curriculum.
 The intellectual and emotional developmental domains are emphasized.
 Lesson plans are developed and implemented with small groups.